 - Mix all ingredients and store.

-- To prepare, add 3 Tbsp dry mix to 8 oz of milk of choice (use coconut or almond milk for dairy free), whisking vigorously until smooth.
-(I usually whisk it in a large measuring cup, then pour into mugs)
+- To prepare, add 2-3 Tbsp dry mix to 8 oz of milk of choice (use coconut or almond milk for dairy free), whisking vigorously (you'll still have some clumps on top).
+I like 3 Tbsp for a darker chocolate flavor, but you can also start with 2 and add more at the end to suit your taste.

 - Add any desired toppings and serve!